suhassrivats/Udacity-Data-Structures-and-Algorithms/3_ProblemsVsAlgorithms/explanation_4_DutchNationalFlagProblem.md

 To keep the `1`s in its position as it is and move all `0`s and `2` to left and right respectively.
 This is an in-place algorithm which uses no extra space.

 Although I could use other approach which is to scan through the entire list and store the count of 0, 1, and, 2 in a dictionary.
-This would give the same time complexity as my above approach but we would have to use extra space for it for dictionary and sorted array.
+This would give the same time complexity as my above approach but we would have to use extra space for dictionary and sorted array.

 So the trade-off here really is space.
 Therefore, I decided to use in-place algorithm in this case.